MG42A:

 Primary Liaison: Jarrell Smith, USACE-ERDC Coastal and Hydraulics Laboratory, Vicksburg, MS, United States

-Moderators: Richard Styles, Coastal & Hydraulics Laborator, Vicksburg, MS, United States and Jarrell Smith, USACE-ERDC Information Technology Laboratory, Vicksburg, MS, United States
+Moderators: Richard Styles, Coastal & Hydraulics Laborator, Vicksburg, United States and Jarrell Smith, USACE-ERDC Information Technology Laboratory, Vicksburg, MS, United States

 Student Paper Review Liaison: Andrew James Manning, University of Hull, Energy & Environment Institute, Hull, United Kingdom